Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 The interoperable license request model is designed to allow for the use of different deployment architectures in common use today, including those where authorization duties are offloaded to a "license proxy".
 This chapter outlines some of the possible architectures and how interoperable DASH clients support them.

-The baseline architecture assumes that a separate (largely [=DRM system=] agnostic) authorization service exists, implementing the logic required to determine which users have the rights to access which content.
+The baseline architecture assumes that a separate authorization service exists, implementing the logic required to determine which users have the rights to access which content.

 <figure>
 	<img src="Diagrams/Security/LicenseRequestModel-BaselineArchitecture.png" />